 However, Florida does not require drivers to carry bodily injury liability (BIL) coverage.
-This insurance pays for the medical costs, lost wages, pain and suffering that you cause another driver to suffer in a crash.
-So, if you get into an auto accident that another driver caused, and that driver lacks BIL coverage, you could be left with significant financial losses.
+This insurance pays for the medical costs, lost wages, and pain and suffering that you cause another driver to suffer in a crash.
+So, if you get into an auto accident that another driver caused and that driver lacks BIL coverage, you could be left with significant financial losses.

 Florida law does not mandate that you carry UM.
 However, if you buy BIL coverage, then the insurance company must also provide you with UM coverage in an amount equal to your BIL coverage unless you reject UM in writing or ask for lesser coverage (typically on a form provided by the insurer).
 In other words, if you buy BIL coverage, then you can:

 - Carry UM but on an unstacked rather than a stacked basis